jpfulton/blog/content/blog/2023-07-23-azure-personal-network-resize-disk/index.md

 ### Remount the Partition

 After resizing the partition, we can mount it back to the `/backup` mount point.
-Following the mount, run a `ls` command to validate the contents of the filesystem.
+Following the mount, run an `ls` command to validate the contents of the filesystem.
 Finally, a `df` command run will show the updated capacity of the filesystem.